The Resilience of Women

 - Actually feel the healthy, ongoing movements of your pelvic floor

-This pelvic floor workshop is a fantastic way to learn the fundamentals of your pelvic floor, stress regulation and embodiment. it really is for anyone wanting to realize optimal health.
+This pelvic floor therapy workshop is a fantastic way to learn the fundamentals of your pelvic floor, stress regulation and embodiment. it really is for anyone wanting to realize optimal health.

 Pelvic Floor Therapist & Educator: Donna Brooks